ACCESSIBILITY FOR ONTARIANS WITH DISABILITIES TRAINING GUIDE FOR EMPLOYEES OF SUZY SHIER AND LE CHATEAU, DIVISIONS OF SUZY’S INC.

 The Company is committed to ensuring the safety of our customers and employees.
 Emergency procedures will be made available in an accessible format upon request and provided in a timely manner.

-The Company will provide training to employees, volunteers, and third parties on Ontario’s accessibility laws and on the Human Rights Code as it relates to people with disabilities.
+The Company will provide training to employees, volunteers, and third parties on the accessibility laws and on the Human Rights Code as it relates to people with disabilities.

-The Company will take the following steps to ensure that employees are provided with adequate training to meet Ontario’s accessible laws by January 1, 2015.
+The Company has taken the following steps to ensure that employees are provided with adequate training to meet accessibility laws.

--Establish and ensure that appropriate training on the requirements of Integrated Accessibility Standard Regulation and the Ontario Human Rights Code is provided to all employees, volunteers, and third parties.
+- Establish and ensure that appropriate training on the requirements of Provincial Accessibility Regulations and the Human Rights Code is provided to all employees, volunteers, and third parties.

 INFORMATION AND COMMUNICATION STANDARD